 (b) An educational institution holding "candidate for accreditation" status at the time the degree was awarded but for no more than six years immediately preceding the degree award date; and

-(2) Consist of at least seventy-two quarter hours or forty-eight semester hours of graduate course work which may include practica.
+(2) Consist of at least ninety quarter hours or sixty semester hours of graduate course work which may include practica.
 Said quarter or semester hours shall consist of course work relevant to the study of school psychology.

-(B) Course work which may include practica, totaling at least seventy-two quarter hours or forty-eight semester hours, shall be deemed relevant to the study of school psychology where the course work is distributed as indicated below:
+(B) Course work which may include practica, totaling at least ninety quarter hours or sixty semester hours, shall be deemed relevant to the study of school psychology where the course work is distributed as indicated in this paragraph:

 (1) Course work in each of the following areas:

-(f) The psychoeducational evaluation of children using individual testing techniques including practicum experiences
+(g) The psychoeducational assessment of children using individual testing techniques including practicum experiences

 (2) Course work in at least three of the following areas: